Our program of education and training is designed for the busy lay person,

 (Also available by Distance Learning or Cafeteria Style.)

 24 courses are required each of three years to graduate plus a course in Comparative Religion.

 Courses are offered January through October.
 You are encouraged to take additional classes.

 This set of courses provides training to church members that have a choir, music ministry and song leaders.
 No previous music training is necessary.

 Biblical Studies — 2-Year Program (after obtaining BA)

 The Seminary offers a Graduate Program leading to a master’s degree in Biblical Studies.
 To enter you must have a bachelor’s degree (if your BA is in any topic other than Biblical or Ministry, you will be required to take an additional four courses).
 To complete the program will require two (2) years of study.
 Each course runs four Thursday evenings for one hour,

-The Master’s degree student shall complete and hand in a 10-page double spaced, size 12 font research paper on any Christian topic by October 1 of the year he or she graduates.
+The Master’s degree student shall complete and hand in a 10-page double spaced research paper on any Christian topic by October 1 of the year he or she graduates.
 The topic must be approved in advance by the Dr. Richard Wallace, the Dean of the Masters program.
-Each project must follow MLA standards with have at least 10 references showing the author’s name, the name of the book or article, and the publication date.
+Each project must follow MLA standards and have at least 10 references showing the author’s name, the name of the book or article, and the publication date.

 Doctor of Ministry